 #1: The DSO number is closer to your weight than your shoe size

-Consider this: Even the man with the largest feet in the world would be happy with a Day Sales Outstanding number that’s close to his shoe size.
-And a 50-pound eight-year-old-girl would be — OMG! — mortified to see her DSO creeping up to her weight (as if!).
+Consider this: Even the man with the largest feet in the world would be happy with a Day Sales Outstanding number that's close to his shoe size.
+And a 50-pound eight-year-old-girl would be — OMG! — mortified to see her days sales outstanding (DSO) creeping up to her weight (as if!).

 Child labor laws aside, modifying your cash application process to be more automated will have the side effect of lowering your DSO.
 Why?
 When your match rate goes up, the time your team spends each week managing exceptions and applying cash customer invoices goes down.
 It's simple logic.
 Even a third grader can figure it out.

 #2: Your collection team continues to hear “I already paid that…”

 Maybe your customer paid…and maybe he didn't.
 You certainly can't tell — at least not very easily.
 Your accounting process is a mess and your days sales outstanding (DSO) number is so out of whack that you're not even sure how money is getting into your bank account (let alone when).